2468scout/2468Scout-Python-Server/README.md

 gem install sinatra-contrib

-Run this in Ruby.
+Run this in Git.
 Make sure apitoken is gitignore'd, as it cannot be posted publicly.
 Seriously.

-echo TOKENGOESHERE
+echo TOKENGOESHERE >> apitoken